aandr26/AWS-SAP-C01-Study-Guide/docs/4_Security/4a_Account_Service_Security/Certificate_Manager_ACM.md

   * [ACM FAQs](https://aws.amazon.com/certificate-manager/faqs/)

 * **Exam Tips:**
-  * Certs cannot leave the region they are generated or imported in.
+  * Certs CANNOT leave the region they are generated or imported in.
   * Need to be aware of the architect of ACM, not implementation.
   * Natively integrates.
   * Cannot use on EC2 instances.